 The Perfect Holiday Pork Rib Roast

 The Pork Rib Roast is an underappreciated cut.
 When cooked right, this grand roast is tender and flavorful.
-To make the most of this cut we start with a brine and then add a simple rub.
+To make the most of this cut, we start with a brine and then add a simple rub.
 It truly makes the Perfect Holiday Pork Rib Roast.
-Best of all, this is a less expensive cut than its beef equivalent.
+Best of all, it is a less expensive cut than the beef equivalent.

 - 1 center-cut pork rib roast about 5-6 pounds